Games (film)

-Games is a 1967 American psychological horror film directed by Curtis Harrington, and starring Simone Signoret, James Caan, and Katharine Ross.
+Games is a 1967 American psychological horror film directed by Curtis Harrington and starring Simone Signoret, James Caan, and Katharine Ross.
 Its plot follows two jaded Manhattan socialites who engage in a series of mind games with a German cosmetics agent whom they invite into their home.

 Plot

-Businessman Paul Montgomery and his heiress wife Jennifer are two wealthy, but blasé, Upper East Side New York socialites with an attitude sometimes accompanying the over-privileged: a propensity to amuse themselves in a bizarre, chic, and upscale fashion.
+Businessman Paul Montgomery and his heiress wife Jennifer are two wealthy, but blasé, Upper East Side New York socialites who amuse themselves in a bizarre, chic, and upscale fashion.
 They frequently host parlor tricks and other social games for their peers at their spacious townhouse, occasionally revealing what appears to be a playfully sadistic streak.

 Lisa Schindler, an older German woman, arrives at their door one day selling cosmetics.
 After she nearly faints and falls ill, Jennifer agrees to let her spend the night.
-The couple take a liking to Lisa, who professes to have psychic abilities, and Jennifer asks her to arrange some "games" for their amusement.
+The couple takes a liking to Lisa, who professes to have psychic abilities, and Jennifer asks her to arrange some "games" for their amusement.
 Lisa proceeds to set up several situations of simulated domestic discord that the couple can react to, among them being a staged affair between Jennifer and the grocery deliveryman, Norman.
 Paul is initially enraged upon finding Norman in the couple's bedroom, but is bemused when Lisa appears, revealing it to be a phony setup.

 When Norman delivers groceries the next day, Paul witnesses him make a romantic advance toward Jennifer.
 Paul threatens him with a revolver, and fires the gun at him, but it discharges blanks.
 Paul and Jennifer begin to laugh, revealing to Norman they are only joking.
 Paul playfully fires the gun again, but this time it shoots Norman in the head, killing him.
 In a panic, Paul stores Norman's bloodied corpse in a small elevator in the home, and Jennifer sends Lisa to the drugstore to purchase a salve to divert her.